 Heel Tip 5: Be a Leader, not a follower

 This exercise ensures that your dog understands that no matter the distractions in the environment, following your leadership is what’s important.
 Often, dogs can appear to be walking with their person, but they are on autopilot (only going through the motions of the heel.)
 The dog is not paying attention to the leader of the walk.
 Their mind is engaged more with all the distractions of the environment.
 In this case, the “leadership exercise” is excellent to practice with your dog.
 It takes them out of the formal expectations of the heel command, and you can tell where the dog’s focus is.
-All I am looking for is a giant follow the leader game.
-Whenever the leash is on, your dog should look to you for direction.
+All I am looking for is a giant follow-the-leader game.
+Your dog should look to you for directions whenever the leash is on.

 6: The leash over the head boundary